nodejs/node/GOVERNANCE.md

 Contributions can be:

-* Commits
+* Opening pull requests.
-* Pull requests
-* Comments
+* Comments and reviews.
-* Reviews
-* Helping others
-* Issues
+* Opening new issues.
-* Participation in other projects, teams, and working groups of the Node.js organization
+* Participation in other projects, teams, and working groups of the Node.js organization.
-* Other participation in the wider Node.js community

 ### Nominating a new Collaborator